-Everyone knows that Tim Peake is the second UK astronaut to go into space, and his mission to the International Space Station has done wonders to spark the interest of adults and children in science and engineering.
+Everyone knows that Tim Peake was the second UK astronaut to go into space, and his mission to the International Space Station did wonders to spark the interest of adults and children in science and engineering.

-If you follow Tim Peake on social media you'll know that he has shared some stunning photographs of the earth and it's atmosphere as they pass overhead in the ISS in their daily orbit.
+If you followed Tim Peake on social media you'll know that he shared some stunning photographs of the earth and it's atmosphere as he passed overhead in the daily orbit of the ISS.

 Photo: Tim Peake ESA

-Have a look at these fantastic photos of the Fylde Coast, taken from Space.
+Have a look at these fantastic photos of the Fylde Coast, also taken from the International Space Station.

 With thanks and credit to the source of this information: Earth Science and Remote Sensing Unit, NASA Johnson Space Center